linode/apl-docs/docs/for-ops/how-to/clone-otomi.md

 sidebar_label: Clone Otomi
 ---

 It may happen that you need to move Otomi to another Kubernetes cluster.
-Because Otomi is a GitOps driven platfrom, you can export existing values that can then be uses to install a new Otomi instance.
+Because Otomi is a GitOps driven platfrom, you can export existing values that can then be used to install a new Otomi instance.

 :::info
 This procedure does not cover cloning the persistent volumes from your old cluster.